raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}.
+At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}, with the exception that a Session Signaling Keepalive message resets only the keepalive interval timer, not the idle timeout timer.

+In addition, for as long as the client is has an outstanding operation in progress, the idle timeout timer remains fixed at zero, and an idle timeout cannot occur.

+For short-lived DNS operations like traditional queries and updates, an operation is considered in progress for the time between request and response, typically a period of a few hundred milliseconds at most.
+At the client, the idle timeout timer is set to zero upon transmission of a request and remains at zero until reception of the corresponding response.
+At the server, the idle timeout timer is set to zero upon reception of a request and remains at zero until transmission of the corresponding response.

+For long-lived DNS operations like Push Notification subscriptions
+{{?I-D.ietf-dnssd-push}}, an operation is considered in progress for as long as the subscription is active, until it is cancelled.
+This means that connection can exist, with a Push Notification subscription active, with no messages flowing in either direction, for far longer than the idle timeout, and this is not an error.
+This is why there are two separate timers: the idle timeout, and the keepalive interval.
+Just because a session has no traffic for an extended period of time does not automatically make that session "idle", if it has an active Push Notification subscription that is awaiting notification events.

-The first timer value, the idle timeout, is the maximum time for which a client may speculatively keep a session open in the expectation that it may have future communications with that server.
+The first timer value, the idle timeout, is the maximum time for which a client may speculatively keep a session open in the expectation that it may have future requests to send to that server.

-The purpose of the idle timeout is for the server to manage its session load.
+The purpose of the idle timeout is for the server to balance its trade off between the costs of setting up new connections and the costs of maintaining idle connections.
 A server with abundant session capacity can offer a high idle timeout, to permit clients to keep a speculative session open for a long time, to save the cost of establishing a new session for future communications with that server.